Obama renews vow to close Guantanamo detention camp

 The U.S. military on Monday counted 100 prisoners as hunger strikers.
 Five of those being force-fed have been hospitalized for observation but did not have life-threatening conditions, a spokesman for the detention camp, Army Lieutenant Colonel Samuel House, said on Tuesday.

-(Additional reporting by Jane Sutton in Miami.; Editing by Frances Kerry and Christopher Wilson)
+(Additional reporting by Jane Sutton in Miami.; Editing by Frances Kerry, Christopher Wilson and Lisa Shumaker)